red-blox/Red/docs/guide/namespaces/what-is-namespace.md

 ## Namespaces & Events

 Events are not their own object, they can only be interacted with through namespaces.
 As an example, let's fire an event to the server from the client.
-You'll learn more about firing events in the [Sending and Invoking Events](./sending-invoking-events) section.
+You'll learn more about firing events in the [Sending and Calling Events](./sending-calling-events) section.

 ```lua
 local Net = Red.Client("NamespaceName")